 Taxes and Benefits.
 Employers do not have to withhold or pay any taxes on payments made to independent contractors.
-But they must file a Form 1099-MISC with the IRS if they pay an independent contractor \$600 or more during the calendar year.
+But they must send Form 1099-NEC to independent contractors who were paid \$600 or more during the calendar year.

-A freelance photographer hired to shoot a special cover for an art museum annual report works as an independent contractor.
-He uses his own camera, studio, sets his own hours and is paid a flat fee for his work.
+A freelance photographer hired to shoot a cover for a museum's annual report works as an independent contractor.
+She uses her own equipment and is paid a flat fee for her work.
 The photographer is responsible for paying quarterly taxes on self-employment income and what amounts to both the employee and employer's share of Social Security taxes.
-He is not entitled to fringe benefits or unemployment.
-He may not be covered by worker's compensation.
+She is not entitled to fringe benefits.

 Copyright.
 Unlike an employee, the freelancer automatically owns the copyright, unless a written agreement transfers that ownership.
 That ownership, which is separate from the physical possession of the work itself, gives the photographer reproduction, adaptation, distribution, sale and display rights.
-He may simply assign the right to print the cover photograph to the museum for one-time use or for any other agreed upon number of times.
+She may simply assign the right to print the cover photograph to the museum for one-time (or additional) use.